Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks: Introduction

 The advent of retrieval-augmented generation (RAG)~\citep{lewis2020retrieval,gao2023retrieval} has significantly enhanced the capabilities of large language models (LLMs) by dynamically integrating external knowledge sources.
 RAG systems have proven effective in handling open-domain questions and specialized tasks, leveraging retrieval pipelines to provide contextually relevant answers.
 However, RAG is not without its drawbacks.
 The need for real-time retrieval introduces latency, while errors in selecting or ranking relevant documents can degrade the quality of the generated responses.
 Additionally, integrating retrieval and generation components increases system complexity, necessitating careful tuning and adding to the maintenance overhead.

 This paper proposes an alternative paradigm, cache-augmented generation (CAG), leveraging the capabilities of long-context LLMs to address these challenges.
-Instead of relying on a retrieval pipeline, as shown in Figure~\ref{fig:overview}, our approach involves preloading the LLM with all relevant documents in advance and precomputing the key-value (KV) cache, which encapsulates the inference state of the LLM.
+Instead of relying on a retrieval pipeline, as shown in Figure~\ref{fig:overview}, our approach involves preloading the LLM with all relevant documents in advance and precomputing the key-value (KV) cache~\citep{pope2023efficiently}, which encapsulates the inference state of the LLM.
 The preloaded context enables the model to provide rich, contextually accurate answers without the need for additional retrieval during runtime.
 This approach eliminates retrieval latency, mitigates retrieval errors, and simplifies system architecture, all while maintaining high-quality responses by ensuring the model processes all relevant context holistically.

 Recent advances in long-context LLMs have extended their ability to process and reason over substantial textual inputs.
+For example, Llama 3.1~\citep{dubey2024llama} was trained with a 128K context length, and its effective context length is 32K in Llama 3.1 8B and 64K in Llama 3.1 70B~\citep{hsieh2024ruler}.
+This 32K to 64K context window is sufficient for storing knowledge sources such as internal company documentation, FAQs, customer support logs, and domain-specific databases, making it practical for many real-world applications.
 By accommodating larger context windows, these models can assimilate extensive information in a single inference step, making them well-suited for tasks like document comprehension, multi-turn dialogue, and summarization of lengthy texts.
 This capability eliminates the dependency on real-time retrieval, as all necessary information can be preloaded into the model.
 These developments create opportunities to streamline workflows for knowledge-intensive tasks, potentially reducing or even eliminating the need for traditional RAG systems.

 Recent studies~\citep{leng2024long,li-etal-2024-retrieval} have investigated the performance of long-context models in RAG tasks, revealing that state-of-the-art models like GPT-o1, GPT-4, and Claude 3.5 can effectively process large amounts of retrieved data, outperforming traditional systems in many scenarios.
 Findings suggest that as long as all documents fit within the extended context length, traditional RAG systems can be replaced by these long-context models.
 Similarly, \citet{lu2024turboragacceleratingretrievalaugmentedgeneration} has demonstrated the benefits of precomputed KV caching to improve efficiency, albeit with the need for position ID rearrangement to enable proper functioning.
 Nonetheless, these methods remain vulnerable to retrieval failures inherent to RAG systems.